anezovic1/attendance-tracker/README.md

 ## Functionality

-- A list of all courses by major that can be found on the website.
+### The list of all courses

+- It's a feature that shows all the courses available on the website, sorted by the subjects or majors they belong to.
+So, if you're looking for courses in a specific subject area, you can find them all listed in one place.

 <img src="gif/res-1.png" alt="search" width="700">

-- Log in for registered professors
+### Login form for registered professors

+- The application does not offer a registration option; instead, it assumes that there are registered professors who have the ability to log in.
+For logging in, the following data is used: (username) and (password).

 <img src="gif/login.png" alt="search" width="700">

+### Attendance table

-- Every professor can see the student attendance table for all of his subjects
+- Every professor can see the student attendance table for all of his subjects.
+This table is such that if a student was present, the field is colored in green, and if the student was absent, the field is colored in red.

 <img src="gif/PREDMET-1.png" alt="search" width="700">

+### Attendance modification

-- Professors can also change student attendance by clicking on the appropriate table cell
+- Professors can also change student attendance by clicking on the appropriate table cell.

 <img src="gif/PREDMET-1-1.png" alt="search" width="700">

+### Responsiveness

 - The website is responsive.